 Camp photos provided by Kristine Lorefice

-Summer camp is one of those rites of passage that many children with social differences miss.
+Creating COVID-Safe Experiences: Camps and retreats are a great way to begin new conversations and are rites of passage that many children with social differences miss.
 And if their parents do send them, with the best of intentions, the children often experience failure.
 They may feel unsafe, may be bullied.
 Yes, camp can be a hurtful disaster, further confirming a child’s sense of isolation, inadequacy, and fear.

 Tiny steps to new successes

 Our Camps & Retreats are designed to be a safe, comfortable and appropriately challenging adventure.
 It is rich with teachings, seminars, and small working groups, always with a problem-solving, solution-oriented approach.
 Much of the learning happens informally during chats, while hiking, or during any number of other activities.
 Aspen Network is a highly supportive environment in which bullying or other negative actions or words are simply not tolerated.
 We focus on building the following practical life skills in a fun, learn-by-doing setting:

 • Social skills

 • Physical activity and endurance

 • Leadership skills

 Year round opportunities

 Our Aspen Network Camps & Retreats take place throughout the year.
 Aspen Network is all about experiencing nature and its beauty along with hiking, swimming, and lots more.
 All activities are tailored especially for young people with social anxieties who would like to enjoy time with peers and feel a part of something.
 At our Camps & Retreats they feel included and accepted because they truly are.
 It is a genuinely warm and welcoming environment in which our people are appreciated for who they are.